acmattson3/handwriting-data/README.md

 ## How to Use

 ### Data Creation

+There are two ways to generate handwriting data.
+The first (and easiest) way is by using data_collection.html.
+You can download this html and open it locally in a browser, or access it [here](https://acmattson3.github.io/handwriting-data/).
+You can then follow the instructions in [the README in the prompts directory](https://github.com/acmattson3/handwriting-data/tree/main/prompts#preparing-data).

+The second way is by using the python program I have created. **If you are trying to create handwriting data for training an AI, use the html.** However, if you are trying to use any of the other features described in this repository (namely SVG/GCODE generation, or more specific handwriting data used for other purposes), use the python program.

 You will need Python 3 to run this project.
 You can install it on Linux using ```sudo apt-get install python3 -y```.
 You will also want pip; install it with ```sudo apt-get install python3-pip```

 Then, you will need to install the libraries required to run this project.
 You can do this using ```pip install -r requirements.txt```.